-On behalf of the board (the "Board") of Directors, I hereby present the results of the Company and its subsidiaries (collectively the "Group") for the year ended 31 March 2014.
+On behalf of the board (the "Board") of Directors, I hereby present the results of the Company and its subsidiaries (collectively the "Group") for the year ended 31 March 2015.

-During the year ended 31 March 2014, the Group recorded a revenue of approximately HK\$36,572,000, representing a decrease of approximately 32% when compared with the last corresponding year.
-The significant decrease in revenue was principally due to a drop in the trading volume of Gigabit-Passive Optical Network ("G-PON") equipment in which the Group have generated revenue approximately HK\$5,523,000 during the year.
-Loss attributable to owners for the year ended 31 March 2014 was approximately HK\$10,481,000 as compared to a loss of approximately HK\$11,860,000 for the year ended 31 March 2013
+During the year ended 31 March 2015, the Group recorded revenue of approximately HK\$163,853,000, representing an increase of approximately 348% when compared with the last corresponding year.
+The significant increase in revenue was principally due to the Group having consolidated the business operating performance of China Mobile Payment Technology Group Company Limited (中國支付科技集團有限公司) ("China Mobile Payment") (formerly known as Magic Hour Holdings Ltd. (麥基浩爾控股有限公司)) from 23 December 2014 (the acquisition date) to 31 March 2015.
+There was also a substantial increase in the trading volume of Gigabit-Passive Optical Network ("G-PON") equipment and Ethernet-Passive Optical Network ("E-PON") equipment in which the Group had generated revenue of approximately HK\$131,218,000 during the year.
+Loss attributable to owners of the Company for the year ended 31 March 2015 was approximately HK\$2,819,000 as compared to a loss of approximately HK\$10,481,000 for the year ended 31 March 2014.

-The general business and operating environment during the reporting period continues to be affected by the spillover effects of global economic conditions even for markets which historically have recorded high growth rates such as the market in the People's Republic of China ("PRC").
-Although the overall momentum for the PRC market remains positive, slower macroeconomic growth, and greater and more complex competition have made the telecommunications industry in the PRC more challenging.
+The general business and operating environment during the reporting period continue to be affected by the prevailing effects of global economic conditions even for markets which historically have recorded high growth rates such as the People's Republic of China ("PRC") market.
+Although the overall momentum for the PRC market remains positive, slower macro-economic growth is however expected.
+Moreover, greater and more complex competition have made the telecommunications industry in the PRC significantly more challenging.

-When we assumed management control of the Company in early 2012, a new corporate strategy was adopted in hope of being able to broaden the Group's income base and strengthen its growth potential.
-In this regard, we steered the Company to focus on the telecommunications industry in the PRC market by concentrating our strengths on business and product development to trade high-tech software and hardware equipment; develop and establish online platforms to distribute mobile products and provide value-added services; and set up joint ventures with multinational companies to introduce and procure mobile application products and services, among others.
-To facilitate the Group's future business endeavors, we established 廣州韻博信息科技有限公司 (Guangzhou YBDS IT Co., Ltd.\) ("Guangzhou YBDS") and 北京韻博港信息科技有限公司 (Beijing YBDS IT Co., Ltd.\) ("Beijing Yunbo") in 2012, both of which are wholly foreign owned enterprises in the PRC.
+Since 2012, management had steered the Company to focus on the telecommunications industry in the PRC market by concentrating our strengths in business and product development in the trading of high-tech software and hardware equipment; developing and establishing online platforms for the distribution of mobile products and value-added services; and setting up joint ventures with multinational companies to introduce and procure mobile application products and services, among others.
+To facilitate the Group's business endeavors, we established two wholly foreign owned enterprises in the PRC, namely, 廣州韻博信息科技有限公司 (Guangzhou YBDS IT Co., Ltd.) ("Guangzhou YBDS") and 北京韻博港信息科技有限公司 (beijing YBDS IT Co., Ltd.) ("Beijing YBDS").

 To ensure the Company is financially stable with sufficient financial resources to implement our proposed projects, the Company, on 5 August 2013, allotted and issued 450,000,000 new shares to Happy On Holdings Limited ("Happy On"), the Group's single largest shareholder, raising net proceeds of about HK\$100 million.
-Immediately after the completion of the subscription, Happy On holds 987,888,771 shares of the Company, representing approximately 72.83% of the total issued share capital of the Company.
+Immediately after the completion of the subscription (the "Subscription"), Happy On held 987,888,771 shares of the Company, representing approximately 72.83% of the total issued share capital of the Company.

-In spite of the ever challenging operating environment in the PRC, the Group has made great strides over the past two years in its business development.
-In the area of software deployment, the Company had teamed up with ChinaSoft International Limited (中軟國際有限公司) (stock code: 354) ("ChinaSoft"), and together we will submit a tender bid for specific parts of the Wireless City, a project sponsored and undertaken by China Mobile Group Guangdong Company Limited ("Guangdong Mobile"), a subsidiary of China Mobile Limited (stock code: 941) ("China Mobile"), which had been embarked on Wireless City in 2012 aspiring to develop and construct a wireless infrastructure network for PRC cities such that everyone in these cities will be able to have free Wi-Fi access.
+In spite of the challenging operating environment in the PRC, the Group has made great strides over the past three years in its business development.
+In the area of software deployment, the Company had teamed up with ChinaSoft International Limited (中軟國際有限公司) (stock code: 354) ("ChinaSoft"), and submitted a tender bid for specific parts of the Wireless City (無線城市) ("Wireless City"), a project sponsored and undertaken by China Mobile Group Guangdong Company Limited ("Guangdong Mobile"), a subsidiary of China Mobile Limited (stock code: 941) ("China Mobile").
+Guangdong Mobile embarked on the Wireless City project in 2012 aspiring to develop and construct a wireless infrastructure network for PRC cities such that everyone in these cities will be able to have free Wi-Fi access.